The 2016 Hawaii State Legislative Session

 was signed into law on June 6, 2016.
 It provides that parental rights may be terminated if the court determines, by clear and convincing evidence, that the child was conceived as a result of a sexual assault, and creates a presumption that termination of parental rights is in the best interest of the child if the child was conceived as a result of the sexual assault.

-A number of other measures related to sexual violence that SATC supported and that passed are also noteworthy.
-These include Act 209 (House Bill 2489) which provides funds for a veterans' services counselor within the Hawai'i State Department of Defense's Office of Veterans' Services; Act 206 (House Bill 1902) which updates Hawaii's laws regarding sex trafficking; and Act 625 (House Bill 625) which specifies that harassment by stalking and sexual assault are among the offenses that disqualify a person from owning, possessing or controlling firearms or ammunition.
+A number of other measures related to sexual violence that passed and that SATC supported and are also noteworthy.
+These include Act 209 (House Bill 2489) which provides funds for a veterans' services counselor within the Hawaii State Department of Defense's Office of Veterans' Services; Act 206 (House Bill 1902) which updates Hawaii's laws regarding sex trafficking; and Act 625 (House Bill 625) which specifies that harassment by stalking and sexual assault are among the offenses that disqualify a person from owning, possessing, or controlling firearms or ammunition.